M268816/power-repo/Notes.md

 downtime csv to sharepoint transfer

-csv can be transferred but no live updates

-    relocate csv to s-account onedrive.
+    csv can be transferred but no live updates? relocate csv to s-account onedrive.
-    use flow to pull data once an hour into sharepoint list csv too large for powerautomate 100,000 item limit becasue of csv format cannot filter for pulling in smaller range create filtered lsit in excel that pulls data from csv. no excel automation for 1 hr increments viable
+        use flow to pull data once an hour into sharepoint list csv too large for powerautomate 100,000 item limit becasue of csv format cannot filter for pulling in smaller range create filtered list in excel that pulls data from csv. no excel automation for 1 hr increments viable use python program to pull only relevant data from csv new output.py file lives in onedrive
+            powerautomate flow pulls from filtered csv.
+            both the python program and flow can fire once per hour to obtain data for the sharepoint list r drive test needed for python program program must be running on an always live server/computer program is very small, no performance lag detected.

 push data to sharepoint list or dataverse table instead of csv?
     requires access and connection